sys-bio/tellurium/README.md

 #### Anaconda package (Linux/OSX) instructions:

-Tellurium requires several packages such as libsbml and libsedml to be installed.
-On Mac, the complete installation instructions are:
+Binaries for Tellurium are available via the Anaconda package manager, which is the most straight-forward installation option for users who do not wish to be locked-in to the full Spyder IDE.
+Tellurium requires the libsbml Python package to be installed.
+This package is available on Anaconda via the SBMLTeam channel.
+The following instructions can be used to install Tellurium and libsbml on both Linux and OS X:

 ```
 conda install -c sys-bio tellurium
-conda install -c sys-bio libsedml
 conda install -c SBMLTeam python-libsbml
 ```

-On Linux, libsedml is not available as an Anaconda package.
-See https://github.com/fbergmann/libSEDML for instructions on how to build from source.

 ## Usage